AnnaKalis/AnnaKalis/README.md

 I'm Anna, an aspiring front-end developer.
 I love creating functionally robust websites and solving problems.
 Welcome to my GitHub profile!

 :mortar_board: I have master degree in International business.
-:pencil: I have many yaers of work expercience from research administration (university and hospital).
+:pencil: I have many years of work expercience from research administration and project economics.
 :school: Currenly learning front-end development at Noroff school of technology.
 :seedling: I'm keen to learn more about JavaScript and dive deeper into its world.